 - Konbu (dried seaweed)

-- Just rice (salty)
+- Just rice (lightly salted)

-- Nikumaki (pork or meat)
+- Nikumaki (pork or other meat)

 - Omelet